aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

 real6502
-  Emulator-specific variable that denotes "real" 65C02 and not 65C816 in emulation mode, is has meaning for digital carry application, specific for that particular model
+  Emulator-specific variable that denotes "real" 65C02 and not 65C816 in emulation mode, it has meaning for digital carry application, specific for that particular model

 f.D, f.C, f.N, f.Z